hgeorgsch/dataprogexercises/dataprog-obsidian/jupytext.md

   - development
 ---

 I have started [[2025-04-23]] to set up tutorials written in markdown and converted to Jupyter notebook.
 These are found in the directory `dataprog-obsidian/Tutorial`.

+First [jupytext](https://github.com/mwouts/jupytext) must be installed using  pip.
+It is included in `requirements.txt` the repo.

 To set up a new markdown file for use in Jupyter, we need these two lines
 ```sh